Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Semiparametric Efficiency Bounds

-Several interesting facts follow from the form of the efficient influence function shown in Theorem~\ref{thm:a-fix_EIF}.
-First, the efficient influence function can be obtained by simply projecting the IPW portion of the gAIPW influence function given in Theorem~\ref{thm:a-fix_IF}.
-Second, the set $V \setminus V^*$ enumerates several vertices that do not affect the efficiency of estimating the target parameter $\psi(t).$ These include vertices $Z_i$ that meet the criteria for a \emph{conditional instrumental variable} (conditional on their Markov pillow) as defined in \citep{pearl2009causality, van2015efficiently}.
-Further, no efficiency is lost by disregarding other vertices $D_i$ that include descendants of $Y,$ and irrelevant non-descendants of $Y.$ It is also easy to see that Theorem~\ref{thm:a-fix_EIF} generalizes the efficient influence function put forward for distributions Markov relative to a DAG in \citep{rotnitzky2019efficient} to settings that account for unmeasured or hidden variables, and is exactly equivalent when the input to Theorem~\ref{thm:a-fix_EIF} is a DAG.
+Some interesting facts follow from the form of the efficient influence function shown in Lemma~\ref{thm:a-fix_EIF}.
+First, the efficient influence function can be obtained by simply projecting the (primal) IPW portion of the AIPW influence function.
+Second, the set $V \setminus V^*$ enumerates several vertices that do not affect the efficiency of estimating the target parameter $\psi(t).$ These include vertices $Z_i$ that meet the criteria for a \emph{conditional instrumental variable} (conditional on their Markov pillow) as defined in \cite{pearl2009causality, van2015efficiently}.
+Further, no efficiency is lost by disregarding other vertices $D_i$ that include descendants of $Y,$ and irrelevant non-descendants of $Y,$ as given by definitions of the set $D$ in Lemma~\ref{thm:a-fix_EIF}.
+For further, extensive discussion of connections between efficient IFs and graphical features in fully observed DAGs see \cite{rotnitzky2019efficient}.